aMOPel/nvim-treesitter-nim/README.md

 :TSInstall nim_format_string
 ```

-to actually install the parsers.
+manually to actually install the parsers,
+if it doesn't happen via your package manager hook.

 ### NOTES